 - Venison Tamale Pie is not too bad calorie-wise and it is also loaded with protein, calcium, and iron and very low in sugar.

 - It is also high in fat, cholesterol, sodium and for some of you, it might be a little too high in carbs as well.

 See my tips below for making this a more diet-friendly recipe.

-The nutrition facts below does not include sour cream and salsa.
+The nutrition facts below do not include sour cream and salsa.

 Venison Tamale Pie Nutrition Facts

 |Saturated Fat 2 g||9%|

 |Monounsaturated Fat 2 g|

 |Polyunsaturated Fat 4 g|